Xuriues/C300-fyp-source-code-2023-gemba-robot/C300-Source-Code/AI Models/MHE_Model/README.txt

-This Task was done by Shaun Raj A S/O Ramaesh
+This Task was done by Shaun 21038476

 Python Libraries needed:
 pip install supervision==0.3.0